Anthony Frew

-Anthony James Frew FRCP (April 1955 – 28 November 2018) was professor of allergy and respiratory medicine at the Royal Sussex County Hospital.
+Anthony James Frew FRCP (April 1955 – 28 November 2018) was a professor of allergy and respiratory medicine at the Royal Sussex County Hospital in Brighton, England.

 Early life

 Frew grew up in Essex.
 His father was a GP.
 He was educated at a prep school near Ashdown Forest and won a scholarship to Westminster School.
 He studied medicine at Cambridge and trained in respiratory medicine.

 Career

 Frew was a high-profile member of the acute medical, respiratory and allergy teams at the Royal Sussex County Hospital which he joined in 2005.

 Frew died in Brighton in November 2018.

 Personal life

 Frew was married to Helen Smith and had four children.
 He loved travelling and classical music.